 |Impairment testing of investments in subsidiaries ||Our procedures included but were not limited to the following: |

-|Refer Note 6 16 and 31 to the accompanying standalone financial statements || |
+|Refer Note 6 and 7 to the accompanying standalone financial statements || |

-|As at 31 March 2019 the carrying amount of investment in subsidiaries viz Acrastyle Power (India) Limited Acrastyle EPS Technologies Limited and S&S Power Switchgear Equipment Limited is Rs 130199 thousands.
-Further the company has also advanced loans to these subsidiaries and the amount due along with interest accrued thereon as at 31st March 2019 (net of provisions) is Rs 117831 thousands.
+|As at 31 March 2020 the carrying amount of investment in subsidiaries viz Acrastyle Power (India) Limited Acrastyle EPS Technologies Limited and S&S Power Switchgear Equipment Limited is Rs 130199 thousands.
+Further the company has also advanced loans to these subsidiaries and the amount due along with interest accrued thereon as at 31st March 2020 (net of provisions) is Rs 117831 thousands.
 Acrastyle Power (India) Limited further has invested in two subsidiaries viz Acrastyle Limited UK and Acrastyle Switchgear Limited UK. || Obtained an understanding of management's process and evaluated design and tested operating effectiveness of controls around identification of indicators of impairment under Ind AS and around valuation of the business of the subsidiaries to determine recoverable value of the said investment and loans granted |

 | || Assessed the appropriateness of methodology and valuation model used by the management to estimate the recoverable value of investment in the subsidiaries and loans granted; |

-|As required under Ind-AS the management has performed an impairment assessment and has estimated the recoverable amount of its investment in the subsidiaries using applicable valuation models which is complex and involves the use of significant management estimates and assumptions that are dependent on expected future market and economic conditions. || Assessed the reasonableness of assumptions relating to revenue growth rate gross margins discount rates etc. based on historical results current developments and future plans of the business estimated by management using expertise of our valuation specialist on required parameters; |
+|As required under Ind-AS the management has performed an impairment assessment and has estimated the recoverable amount of its investment in the subsidiaries using applicable valuation models which is complex and involves the use of significant management estimates and assumptions that are dependent on expected future market and economic conditions. || Assessed the professional competence objectivity and capabilities of the valuation specialist engaged by the management; |

 |Considering the materiality of the amounts involved the significant management judgement required in estimating the quantum of diminution in the value of investment and such estimates and judgements being inherently subjective this matter has been identified as a key audit matter for the current year audit. || Assessed cash flow forecasts to ensure consistency with current operations of the Company and performed sensitivity analysis on key assumptions used in management's calculated recoverable value. |